amphipath/shadower-remaster/docs/index.md

 I'm a level 271 Shadower in MapleSEA.
 Been playing this class since I fell in love with it in RED, and the remaster is a significant event that's going to affect us for years to come.
 So I'd like to share my thoughts on the remaster while I can, whether or not it sways the decisions behind these changes.

+**2022-01-12:** New KMST changes to the remaster.
+Added more comments at the bottom.

+* Table of Contents
 {:toc}

 ## Convenience changes